-The Buffer is only operative against the first 10% of losses in the Fund's S&P 500 Index exposure for the Outcome Period.
-If the S&P 500 Index decreases in value by more than 10% during the Outcome Period, the Fund (and therefore investors in Shares) will experience all subsequent losses in the Fund's S&P 500 Index exposure on a one-to-one basis for the Outcome Period.
-The Fund seeks to produce buffered returns against its S&P 500 Index exposure prior to taking into account any fees or expenses or the performance of the Collateral Portfolio or the Put Spread Strategy.
-The Buffer is not operative against losses in the Collateral Portfolio or the Put Spread Strategy.
-If the Collateral Portfolio and/or the Put Spread Strategy experiences losses, it could have the effect of reducing the impact of, or completely eliminating, the Buffer on the Fund's S&P 500 Index exposure.
-In certain market conditions, the performance of the Collateral Portfolio and/or the Put Spread Strategy could cause the Fund to significantly underperform the S&P 500 Index.
+The Buffer is only operative against the first 20% of losses in the Fund's S&P 500 Index exposure for the Outcome Period.
+If the S&P 500 Index decreases in value by more than 20% during the Outcome Period, the Fund (and therefore investors in Shares) will experience all subsequent losses in the Fund's S&P 500 Index exposure on a one-to-one basis for the Outcome Period.
+The Fund seeks to produce buffered returns against its S&P 500 Index exposure prior to taking into account any fees or expenses or the performance of the Collateral Portfolio.
+The Buffer is not operative against losses in the Collateral Portfolio.
+If the Collateral Portfolio experiences losses, it could have the effect of reducing the impact of, or completely eliminating, the Buffer on the Fund's S&P 500 Index exposure.
+In certain market conditions, the performance of the Collateral Portfolio could cause the Fund to significantly underperform the S&P 500 Index.
 The following table reflects the Buffer both gross and net of Fund fees and expenses:

-Buffer (As of April 11, 2022) Prior to Taking into Account Fund After Taking into Account Share Class Fees and Expenses Fund Fees and Expenses Class 3 10% 9.01%
+Buf Buffer Prior to Taking into Account After Taking into Account Share Class Fund Fees and Expenses Fund Fees and Expenses Class 3 20% 14.23%